 With in depth articles from qualified pet trainers, this site give you the complete 411 of each and every type of pet you bring home.
 Whether it’s a four legged fur-ball or two legs with wings, Pet University has the videos, tutorials, and articles, to help you decide which one would fit your personality best and how to take care of the pet you already have.

 As the name says, cat lovers only!
-Want to know more about our cat breed?
+Want to know more about you cat breed?
 Check.
 Interesting in the best cat food for you feline friend?
 Check.
 Want to learn about their behaviour, illnesses, or just share a picture?
 Check, check, and check!
 Happy browsing… meow.

 The Pet Health Care Gazette is set to be the voice to be the voice of pets! and I have to say she most definitely is and even more so.
 Any pet care topic you can think of is covered, from the exotic to house pets, you can read it all here.